elestio-examples/twenty/migration.md

-# Adding to the docker-compose.yml
+### Add the worker service to the docker-compose.yml if in case not found.
 ```
   worker:
     image: twentycrm/twenty:${SOFTWARE_VERSION_TAG}